1 dead, 2 wounded in shooting at Stop & Shop supermarket in West Hempstead

 There has been an active shooter situation at the West Hempstead Stop & Shop.
 The #NassauCountyPD is canvassing the area & nearby schools have been notified to lock down & secure their buildings.
 The subject has not been apprehended yet & we ask that area residents remain indoors— NCPD (@NassauCountyPD) April 20, 2021

+"We don't know the reason for the shooting," Nassau Police commissioner Patrick Ryder said.
+"He did shoot one of the employees and killed him."

+Ryder added there were a couple hundred shoppers in the store at the time.

-The West Hempstead School District locked out schools in the area as police searched for the suspect.
+The West Hempstead School District locked out schools in the area as police search for the suspect.

 "We are presently in a lock out and we'll inform you when it is over," the school district said.
 "Please do not come to the buildings.
 Everyone is safe.
 Thank you."